Last updated on January 22nd, 2021 at 04:29 pm

 - On public holidays, hotels are generally more expensive and tourist attractions overcrowded.

-- Colombia is in South America, clocks run on a different pace.
+- Colombia is in South America, clocks run at a different pace.

 - Colombians are generally unpunctual.